gdcc/dvcli/README.md

 ## Development

+- (Optional) Install [`pre-commit`](https://pre-commit.com) if not already present on your system.
 - `git clone` this repository
+- (Optional) Install commit hooks for [`pre-commit`](https://pre-commit.com) via `pre-commit install`
-- Create a virtualenv or use [asdf](https://asdf-vm.com) to create non-system python env
+- Create and activate a virtualenv or use [asdf](https://asdf-vm.com) to create non-system python env
 - Run `pip install --editable .` from the cloned repo root to install
 - Run `dvcli`
-- When hacking on the files, you can simply run the tool again - the choosen installation method enables magically using it without reinstall.
+- When hacking on the files, there is no need to re-run the install.
+  (This becomes necessary when changing dependencies in `setup.py`.)

 ## Configuration